pvcnt/accio/docs/accio/contribute/documenting.md

 ## In-code documentation

-As introduced in the page about [implementing a custom operator](operators.html), the first step is to annotation operators and ports with appropriate annotations.
+As introduced in the page about [implementing a custom operator](operator.html), the first step is to annotation operators and ports with appropriate annotations.
+In addition of providing essential information for the Accio framework, these annotations also allow to document your operators directly in the code.

 ### Annotating operators